We collect the following types of information about you:

 We save and display scores from completed tests along with a (real or fictitious) name if you choose to give one.
 These are generally first names or nicknames and cannot be traced back to an individual.

-We may directly collect analytics data, or use third-party analytics tools and services, to help us measure traffic and usage trends for the Service.
+We use third-party analytics tools and services, to help us measure traffic and usage trends for the Service.
 These tools collect information sent by your browser or mobile device, including the pages you visit and other information that assists us in improving the Service.
 We collect and use this analytics information in aggregate form such that it cannot reasonably be manipulated to identify any particular individual user.
+You can opt out of this data collection by The Practice Test and other sites using Google Analytics by visiting the Google Analytics Opt-Out Page.

 Log file information is automatically reported by your browser or mobile device each time you access the Service.
 When you use our Service, our servers automatically record certain log file information.
 These server logs may include anonymous information such as your web request, Internet Protocol (“IP”) address, browser type, referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed, and other such information.